nunnu1028/nunnubot/README.md

-# discord.kb
+# Nunnu bot

-Discord bot implementation library for messenger bot
+this is a kakaotalk bot working via Messenger Bot R